 Most freestanding fridges require some space around them to work properly.
 Samsung recommends at least 5 centimeters on all sides and 10 centimeters above.
 This allows proper airflow to the refrigerator and ensures it's working to the best of its ability.

-Maintaining a steady temperature around the perimeters of your refrigerator by keeping it well ventilated is key to its performance.
-Alongside keeping the sides clear, the fridge shouldn't have anything next to it that generates too much heat.
+Maintaining a steady temperature around the perimeter of your refrigerator by keeping it well ventilated is key to its performance.
+In addition to keeping the sides clear, the fridge shouldn't have anything next to it that generates too much heat.
 In an ideal world, there would be at least 9 inches of space between a stove and a refrigerator.
 However, sometimes this isn't possible, and insulation is the only option.